Telecom Italia to hire 4,000 people helped by Renzi reforms

 “At last we are moving to action on the topic of ultra broadband and the company’s growth, also when it comes to jobs,” SLC-CGIL trade union official Michele Azzola told Reuters.

-Renzi, who pushed the labor reforms through in the face of stiff opposition, is hoping the new rules will encourage firms to hire, especially young people, among whom unemployment is running at more than 40 percent.
+Renzi, who pushed the labour reforms through in the face of stiff opposition, is hoping the new rules will encourage firms to hire, especially young people, among whom unemployment is running at more than 40 percent.
+(Reporting by Stefano Rebaudo and Danilo Masoni; Editing by Mark Heinrich)